 Works In Color | Exhibition at FOAM 1 June - 13 September 2020

 There was a special space dedicated to her signature series of self-portraits.
 Similar to her street scenes, Maier liked to experiment with her own image and how this was reflected in or fragmented by mirrors and shop windows.
 She also made use of her shadow, at times briefly appearing in and casting across other people’s lives.
 By putting herself in the image, she sought to relate to the world around her and her own role therein.
-I think this also explains why I’m drawn to capturing myself in reflective surfaces.
+I think this also explains why I am drawn to capturing myself in reflective surfaces.
 When I was around 16 years old, I started my own archive of self-portraits (see image set below).
 This was before I even knew anything about photography, let alone Maier’s work.

 There was a small mirror on one of the gallery walls for visitors to take a selfie with in true Maier style.
 I couldn’t help but take advantage of this opportunity, of course.

 It said in one of the timelines about her life that in 1943, she worked at Madame Alexander Doll Factory which made lifelike baby dolls.
-This really stuck with me as I feel like it could explain one of her other interests and photographic subject matters; mannequins (which yet again so happen to fascinate me too).
+This really stuck with me as I feel like it could explain one of her other interests and photographic subject matters; mannequins (which yet again fascinate me too).